 Finally, you could use a grouping of shrubby herbs to form a back row or centerpiece of an ornamental flower bed.
 Or a low growing ground cover herb like oregano or perennial chamomile to minimize erosion on a slope.

 The point is to integrate herbs into the rest of your garden in a way that is beneficial to the soil, wildlife and other plants.
 This also means placing them in optimal growing conditions, or choosing varieties that are well-suited to the location.

 But it’s not just about shrubby herbs!

-Yes, their size, structure and comparative “evergreenness” makes them star players in many of these ideas.
+Yes, their size, structure and comparative “evergreenness” makes them star players in many of these landscaping ideas.
 But smaller perennial herbs have a lot to offer as part of your garden, too.